 The lack of healthy self-trust is the most common reason why people don’t change something in their lives.
 Perhaps, they’ve heard way too often that they aren’t good enough, smart enough, or that they have to become realistic and be like others.

-Although I don’t know you, I know one important thing about you; you can make anything that you dream of, happen.
+Although I don’t know you, I know one important thing about you; you can make anything you dream of happening.

 4. The ‘’I have to be better, slimmer, more interesting” pattern